koji-kojiro/clop/README.md

 # Warning:WIP!

-# CLOP - C with a Lot of Parenthese
+# CLOP - C with a Lot Of Parentheses

 CLOP is a s-expressions to C transpiler, written in Python3.
+It is not what provides a full LISP environment on the top of C, but just a bunch of syntax sugar.

 ## Requirements

 - Python3.5+
+- gcc (or any C compiler)

 ## Installation